Afghanistan: Religion

 Blue Mosque in Mazar-i-Sharif is the largest mosque in Afghanistan.

 The CIA estimated in 2009 that 99.7% of the Afghan population was Muslim and most are thought to adhere to the Sunni Hanafi school.
 According to Pew Research Center, as much as 90% are of the Sunni denomination, 7% Shia and 3% non-denominational.
-The CIA Factbook variously estimates up to 89.7% Sunni or up to 15% Shia.
+Conversion away from Islam is persecuted, limiting religious freedom.

 Afghan Sikhs and Hindus are also found in certain major cities (namely Kabul, Jalalabad, Ghazni, Kandahar) accompanied by gurdwaras and mandirs.
 According to Deutsche Welle in September 2021, 250 remain in the country after 67 were evacuated to India.

 There was a small Jewish community in Afghanistan, living mainly in Herat and Kabul.
 Over the years, this small community was forced to leave due to decades of warfare and religious persecution.
 By the end of the twentieth century, nearly the entire community had emigrated to Israel and the United States, with one known exception, Herat-born Zablon Simintov.
 He remained for years, being the caretaker of the only remaining Afghan synagogue.
 He left the country for the US after the second Taliban takeover.
 A woman who left shortly after him has since been identified as the likely last Jew in Afghanistan.

 Afghan Christians, who number 500–8,000, practice their faith secretly due to intense societal opposition, and there are no public churches.